mcollina/autocannon/README.md

   -p/--pipelining NUM   The number of pipelined requests to use. default: 1.
   -d/--duration SEC     The number of seconds to run the autocannnon. default: 10.
   -m/--method METHOD    The http method to use. default: 'GET'.
-  -b/--body BODY        The body of the request.
+  -t/--timeout NUM      The number of seconds before timing out and resetting a connection. default: 10 -b/--body BODY        The body of the request.
   -i/--input FILE       The body of the request.
   -H/--headers K=V      The request headers.